project-chip/zap/docs/api.md

 Returns a promise to execute an update query.

 **Kind**: inner method of [<code>JS API: low level database access</code>](#module*JS API* low level database access)
-**Returns**: A promise that resolves without an argument, or rejects with an error from the query.
+**Returns**: A promise that resolves with a number of changed rows, or rejects with an error from the query.

 | Param | Type            |
 | ----- | --------------- |